apache/flink-web/_posts/2020-07-14-application-mode.md

 TaskManager, it will not even have to download it internally.

 <div class="alert alert-info" markdown="1">
-<span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>Note</span>
+<span class="label label-info" style="display: inline-block"><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> Note</span>
-Both the above optimizations are available to all deployment modes on YARN, and not only the Application Mode.
+Both optimizations are available to all deployment modes on YARN, and not only the Application Mode.
 </div>

 # Example: Application Mode on Yarn